 DAY 1 TO DAY 3 – TULUM

-Tulum is a great place to start your Yucatan road trip itineray, as it has a bit of everything that the peninsula is famous for archeological sites, beautiful cenotes, and great restaurants.
+Tulum is a great place to start your Yucatan road trip itinerary, as it has a bit of everything that the peninsula is famous for, from archeological sites to some of the best cenotes, and fantastic restaurants.
 And of course, incredible beaches and some of the most Instagram-famous spots in Mexico.

 A few things you shouldn’t miss during your time in Tulum:

 - Do some shopping in the Zona Hoteleria

 - Cool down in some cenotes.
 Grand Cenote is one the closest to Tulum and gets very busy.
 Cenote Dos Ojos is a bit further (30 min drive) and made of 2 gorgeous cenotes famous among divers.
 With its shallow waters, the Cenote Azul is very family-friendly.
 Head to the cenotes as early as possible to avoid the crowd.

 - Spend an afternoon in a beach club along the stunning Tulum beach.
 White sand and turquoise sea, this is the perfect place for a chilled-out (or party!!) afternoon.
 Try Gitano Beach Club, facing a quiet cove, or La Zebra for a stunning view of the kilometers of powdery sand.